 Skip to Content

-While seating at sports bars is usually easy to find for regular games, nearly every establishment below hosts watch parties for major events like the Super Bowl and the opening weekend of March Madness.
+While seating at sports bars is usually easy to find for regular season games, nearly every establishment below hosts paid watch parties for major events like the Super Bowl and the opening weekend of March Madness.

-Sports Bars on the Strip
+Sports Bars on the Las Vegas Strip

 The Book at Linq Las Vegas